Prim's Algorithm: A Complete Guide

 • The process continues until all nodes are processed.

-The final set of edges forms the Minimum Spanning Tree.
+The final set of edges forms the Minimum Spanning Tree, related to other methods such as Wilson's algorithm.

 Complexity and Comparison with Kruskal

-One of the most studied aspects of Prim's algorithm is its efficiency.
-In a graph with n nodes and a edges, their complexity may vary depending on the implementation:
+One of the most studied aspects of Prim's algorithm is its efficiency .
+In a graph with n nodes and a edges, its complexity can vary depending on the implementation:

 • Using an adjacency matrix: O(n²)